What Should Out-of-State Buyers Know Before Buying a Panama City Beach Condo?

 Review the Condo Association Documents Carefully

-Before buying a Panama City Beach condo, out-of-state buyers should review the association documents.
+Before buying a Panama City Beach condo, out-of-state buyers should review the association documents carefully.
 Florida law says a prospective purchaser of a resale condo is entitled to receive items such as the declaration of condominium, articles of incorporation, bylaws and rules, annual financial statement, annual budget, and frequently asked questions and answers document.

 Do not treat these documents like boring paperwork.
 They can change whether a condo is a good fit.